hellock/icrawler/README.rst

                          parser_thr_num=1, downloader_thr_num=1,
                          min_size=None, max_size=None)

-The argument ``domains`` can be either a url string or list.
+The argument ``domains`` can be either an url string or list.
 Second level domains and subpaths are supported, but there should be no scheme like 'http' in the domains.